Best Beach Chair

 Q: What is a low-backed chair?

 This is simply a chair without a headrest.
 The back of the chair will not reach up much further than the user’s back.
 Beach chairs are usually low to the ground, with a high back to allow maximum ability to recline whilst maintaining their small size.
+Some people find these seats less comfortable but they are incredibly portable.

 Q: Will the seat get wet?